SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/graphics/graphetics/single-graphemes.md

 Glyphs may roughly be divided into ⟮＿simple encoding glyphs＿⟯ and ⟮＿non-simple encoding glyphs＿⟯.

-## graphs with phonological realization ≈ representing basic linguistic unit
+## glyphs with phonological realization ≈ representing basic linguistic unit

 »⟮A simple encoding glyph⟯« (my term) is a glyph that (most of the time) has ⟮a single⟯ ⟮＿graphemically encoded item＿⟯. the two types of ⟮＿simple encoding glyph＿⟯ are ⟮＿logograms＿⟯ and ⟮＿phonograms＿⟯